charles-uno/charles-uno.github.io/_drafts/2017-08-18-badges-bandages.md

 [^9]: The city of St Anthony released a [statement](http://www.savmn.com/documentcenter/view/568) assuring that the settlement was paid with insurance money, not taxpayer dollars... but the insurance policy is paid for by taxpayers!

-Police departments have balked at the price of [body cameras](https://apnews.com/f19d7270535f4202b92de1872278330f/some-police-suspend-body-cameras-or-hold-citing-costs) and [de-escalation training](http://www.apmreports.org/story/2017/05/05/police-de-escalation-training)

-, but those costs are small compared to a wrongful death settlement.
-[Eric Garner](https://en.wikipedia.org/wiki/Death_of_Eric_Garner)'s death was settled out of court for $6M in 2015; [Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice) was another $6M.

-Police departments have balked at the price of [body cameras](https://apnews.com/f19d7270535f4202b92de1872278330f/some-police-suspend-body-cameras-or-hold-citing-costs) and [de-escalation training](http://www.apmreports.org/story/2017/05/05/police-de-escalation-training), but the status quo is expensive too.
+[Eric Garner](https://en.wikipedia.org/wiki/Death_of_Eric_Garner)'s death at the hands of the NYPD was settled out of court for $6M.
+[Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice)'s death cost taxpayers another $6M.
+Police departments have balked at the price of [body cameras](https://apnews.com/f19d7270535f4202b92de1872278330f/some-police-suspend-body-cameras-or-hold-citing-costs) and [de-escalation training](http://www.apmreports.org/story/2017/05/05/police-de-escalation-training); perhaps advocates should make sure taxpayers understand the [cost](http://alphanewsmn.com/how-does-castile-settlement-compare-to-other-cases/) of the status quo.
+No need to draw battle lines between "[law and order](https://en.wikipedia.org/wiki/Law_and_order_(politics))" and "systemic racism"; this is about getting [liabilities](https://www.washingtonpost.com/local/public-safety/for-55-officers-involved-in-fatal-shootings-this-year-it-wasnt-their-first-time/2015/12/22/435cb680-9d04-11e5-a3c5-c77f2cc5a43c_story.html) under control.

-Publicizing civil settlements lets taxpayers know that body cameras aren't about hurt feelings -- they're about reducing liability.

-Nobody likes to see their tax dollars wasted

-"Police are murderers" is a tough sell.
-"Police mistakes are wasting your tax dollars" may be a quicker path to consensus -- and

-Taxpayers don't have to believe police are murderers to pressure the department to reduce its liability

 To date, activists' efforts have largely focused on criminal cases against individual police officers.
 These cases almost always end in acquittal, which makes it easy for the public to ignore the need for reform.
+Pursuing civil suits instead would allow proponents of reform to avoid the culture clash, while also drawing momentum from multi-million-dollar legal victories.

+{% comment %}

+---

+---

+---

+**SCRATCH WORK**

 http://alphanewsmn.com/how-does-castile-settlement-compare-to-other-cases/

 - more exposure may not change the settlement size... but the settlement is already worth publicizing.

 Civil cases over wrongful death

 - less confrontational/polarizing
 - more winnable
 - more relevant to taxpayers

 - Activists's efforts have largely focused on criminal cases against individual police officers
 - These cases are polarizing